rosszurowski/rosszurowski.com/src/content/log/2018-small-seasons-long-calendars/index.md

 This past December I went back to Toronto when winter was in full force.
 My phone told me it was -30°C. The downtown core was like a wind tunnel, blasting my face with high-speed frigid air. _Why does anyone put up with this?_ I thought.
 But here I am, five months later, sitting in the California sun, longing for some crappier weather.

-It's not the Canadian winters that I miss, so much as the natural division of time that seasons bring to the year.
+It's not the Canadian winters that I miss so much as the way seasons naturally divide the year.

 Living in a season-less city makes time move at a scary pace, like how as a kid, summer vacation would end before you know it.
 Between work, travel, and a few personal projects, weeks pass by in an instant.
 I've been here for two years, but it's only felt like a couple months.

-### The Language of Calendars

-Calendars, even informal ones, are one of humanity’s oldest thinking tools.
+---

+Calendars have a long history.
 From agricultural days it was important to know when in the year to plough, to seed, to harvest and when to let fields lie fallow.

-Even as societies urbanized, it became important to have standards for time, so you can know when to expect certain weather, demarcate religious days, or even just meaningfully talk about the future.
+Every culture developed their own local calendars to track the time, often sharing the definition of day (an easy one), but varying from one region to the next in concepts like weeks, months, and years.

+As societies urbanized, these measurements were standardized.
+Over time weeks and months were defined and consolidated into either a moon-phase-based _lunisolar calendar_, or a sun-path based _solar calendar_ (the latter being the origin for our Gregorian calendar).
+Standardizing the weeks and months was important: by having a shared language for time, you can talk with the town over about if winter is coming early this year, when the next holy day is, or even just speak meaningfully about the future.

-There’s no shortage of writing on the impact of our mechanization of time, but McLuhan is particularly concise:
+There’s no shortage of writing on our mechanization of time, but McLuhan is particularly concise:

 > The clock [or calendar, in our case] dragged man out of the world of seasonal rhythms and recurrence, as effectively as the alphabet had released him from the magical resonance of the spoken word and the tribal trap.
-This dual translation of the individual out of the grip of Nature and out of the clutch of the tribe was not without its own penalties.

-Much like written language, the development of a standard calendar enabled a greater degree of coordination and control as a society.
-And also like written language, calendars have introduced metaphors and patterns of thought which affect how we live.
+Like written language, the development of a standard calendar enabled stronger coordination and control for countries and societies.
+And _also_ like written language, standard calendars introduced shared metaphors and patterns of thought.
 The week, the month, the year, sure.
 But also the financial quarter, the nine-to-five, the holiday.

-We use this language to guide our lives and work.
+This language shapes how we think about time and hence how we think about our lives and work.

-For instance, my roommates come home from jobs at larger companies often frustrated with their projects, feeling like they can't make meaningful progress because their work is constrained to the current financial quarter.
-The short cadence encourages building products that quickly cater to metrics, rather than building towards about more meaningful, holistic change.
+For instance, my roommates work at larger companies, and have projects which are constrained to the current financial quarter.
+They often come home frustrated, feeling like they can't make meaningful progress because of the short cadence.
+It encourages decisions that quickly cater to metrics, rather than working towards about more meaningful, holistic changes.
 The chunks of time are too small, too constraining.

 The inverse happens every New Year's Eve.
 People set resolutions that are achievable within a year, but as the days pass, lose themselves in how quickly they go by.
 The cadence for reflection and review is often too long, and the goals become disconnected from everyday experience, nebulous and intangible.

 Both of these experiences point to, in part, a failure of how we conceptualize and represent time.
-The ways we divide our time often feel quite … arbitrary.
+Using years and quarters to divide time often feels quite … arbitrary.

-Standardized calendars are no doubt great for accounting, communication, and coordination[^1] but they fail at more personal functions like journaling, doing deep work, or maintaining cycles of interest and curiosity.
+Standardized calendars are no doubt great for accounting, communication, and coordination[^1] but they fail at more personal functions like doing deep work, or maintaining cycles of interest and curiosity.

 ### "Phases"